 A 2003 study observed the use of Vitamin C and E in UV photo-protection.
-The solution containing these two vitamins was applied to pig skin daily for 4 days straight.
-Researchers discovered that this application yielded antioxidative protective properties and effects.
-It was then suggested that these two vitamins be used to protect the skin from the sun and prevent skin cancer, as well as photoaging (6).
+A solution containing these two vitamins was applied to pig skin daily for 4 days consecutively.
+Researchers discovered that this application yielded antioxidative protective properties and suggested that these two vitamins can be used to protect the skin from the sun and prevent skin cancer, as well as photoaging (6).

 Another study supported the use of topical Vitamin C for skin protection.
 In this particular study, researchers observed Vitamin C and its effectiveness in skin protection via oral supplementation.
 But it was found that this type of administration had no real effect on oxidative stress in the skin (7).

 3. Hydroxy acids act as an exfoliant, removing dead skin cells, as well as stimulating the growth of new skin cells.
 A study in the Journal of the American Academy of Dermatology looked at the use of hydroxy acids in improving photoaged skin.

 Participants applied a lotion for 6 months that contained 25% glycolic, lactic, or citric acid.
 The results showed a surprising 25% increase in skin thickness, improved elastic fiber quality, and increased collagen.
 Conclusively, researchers determined that hydroxy acids did improve photoaging (8).